 Glencoe Orbital Trail

 Starting in Glencoe Village, this trail is a gentle walk which follows the route of the old main road past the Clachaig Inn.
-Though it is meant to be a circular route, there is unfortunately one unfinished section (between An Torr and NTS Glencoe Visitor Centre - being built as of March 2024!) which means retracing your steps back to the village rather than continuing along the main road.
+Though it is meant to be a circular route, there is unfortunately one unfinished section (between An Torr and NTS Glencoe Visitor Centre - not quite finished as of October 2024!) which means retracing your steps back to the village rather than continuing along the main road.
 The walk I recommend is below, though it is also worth walking the final section from Glencoe Village to NTS Glencoe in order to visit Inverigan -one of the sites of the Massacre of Glencoe - and the Visitor Centre itself.

-Park in Glencoe Village carpark and head along the main village road.
+Park in Glencoe Village carpark and head along the village road.
 The rounded hill in front of you is Sgorr na Ciche, the Pap of Glencoe.
-Stop off at Glencoe Café (reopening under new management 2024) to grab a coffee or some home-baking, and of course we recommend that you visit the museum in passing (closed 2024 for Redevelopment).
+You can take a detour across the main A82 road to visit Crafts & Things to grab a coffee or some home-baking, and of course we recommend that you visit the museum as you walk along the village road (closed 2024/early 2025 for Redevelopment).
 In fact, this section passes quite a few sites of note.
-At the end of the road, just before crossing the bridge, you can take a short detour up the road to the right to visit the Glencoe Massacre Monument, a memorial to the MacDonalds and other clansmen murdered in the massacre of 1692.
+At the end of the road, just before crossing the bridge, you can take the road to the right to visit the Glencoe Massacre Monument, a memorial to the MacDonalds and other clansmen murdered in the massacre of 1692.

 Return to the village road and cross the bridge.
 The Orbital Path begins just around the corner, branching off the track leading up to Glencoe Lochan, though be aware there are a couple of pathless sections where you will have to walk on the (quiet) road.
 Further on, you will pass the beautiful Torren Lochan.
 This is a great place to stop for a picnic or a short break, and it often offers reflections to rival those at Glencoe Lochan.